azarSarikhani/azarSarikhani/README.md

 ### Hello World!
 I'm Azzar 👋

 ## About Me
-I'm a mathematics graduate currently studying software engineering and approaching graduation.
+I'm a mathematics graduate currently studying software engineering in Hive Helsinki and approaching graduation.
 I am proficient in Git, comfortable with command-line and experienced with ticket management tools.
 My free time is full of gardening, cycling 🚴 , walking, and reading.

 <div id="badges" align="center">
   <a href="https://www.linkedin.com/in/azzar-sarikhani-07a912117">
     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>
   </a>
 </div>

+## About My Software Engineering Studies
+Hive Helsinki is a different type of school to the average university where instead of theoretical learning of concepts, the students focus on practical hands-on projects where students get into the nitty-gritty technicalities of how code is actually written, built, tested, and version controlled.
+At Hive Helsinki I have learnt through peer-to-peer methods of learning how problems are refined, broken into smaller components, and solved with rigor and efficiency that is only possible with great communication skills and teamwork.
+Hive graduates have gained a reputation for being excellent new hires compared to the average computer science degree college graduates, who might not have as much hands on experience and may need a lot of hand holding.

 ## Projects